 Area of Study: Social Science

-Precluded Course: GLST 367 is a cross-listed course—a course listed under 2 different disciplines—HIST 367.
-GLST 367 may not be taken for credit by students who have obtained credit for HIST 367.
+Precluded Course: GLST 367 is a cross-listed course—a course listed under two different disciplines—HIST 367.
+GLST 367 may not be taken for credit by students who have obtained credit for GLST 367.

-This course is intended to provide a fuller understanding of the events and attitudes of the war years and of some of the arguments that are still very much alive concerning what really happened in that vital decade, 1937 to 1947.
-World War II still affects our lives.
-The division of much of the post-war world into two armed camps, one dominated by the United States and the other by the Soviet Union, was to a large extent the consequence of actions and decisions made during the decade 1937 to 1947.
-Moreover, World War II directly affected the personal stories of many of us, through family deaths or marriage or other fundamental changes resulting from the upheaval.
-GLST 367 is designed to provide a fuller understanding of the events and attitudes of the war years and of some of the arguments that are still very much alive concerning what really happened in that vital decade, 1937 to 1947.
+This course is intended to provide a fuller understanding of the events and attitudes of the war years and of some of the arguments that are very much alive today concerning what really happened in that vital decade of 1937 to 1947.
+The Second World War still affects our lives.
+The division of much of the postwar world into two armed camps, one dominated by the United States and the other by the Soviet Union, was to a large extent the result of actions taken and decisions made during the previous decade.
+The Second World War also directly affected the personal stories of many of us, through family deaths or marriage or other fundamental social changes that resulted from the worldwide upheaval.

 - Unit 1: Sources of War in the West